 This prize also honors the memory of Betty Ogawa, who passed away in May 2014.
 It continues the philanthropic legacy she shared with her husband of 46 years.
 The two have long supported innovative biomedical research, including establishing the Betty Jean and Hiro Ogawa Endowed Investigator at Gladstone.

-The inaugural ceremony will occur at the Gladstone Institutes in San Francisco, CA on September 16, 2015.
-The celebration will recognize Dr. Takahashi’s achievements and she will give a scientific presentation, which will be available via web cast.
+The inaugural ceremony will occur at the Gladstone Institutes in San Francisco, CA, on September 16, 2015.
+The celebration will recognize Dr. Takahashi’s achievements and she will give a scientific presentation.

 An expert committee of stem cell researchers made up of Dr. Daley, Hideyuki Okano, MD, PhD, chairman of Keio University Graduate School of Medicine, Marius Wernig, MD, PhD, an associate professor at the Stanford Institute for Stem Cell Biology and Regenerative Medicine, Deepak Srivastava, MD, director of the Gladstone Institute for Cardiovascular Disease and director of the Roddenberry Center for Stem Cell Biology and Medicine at the Gladstone Institutes, and Dr. Yamanaka, selected the first laureate.